Azure OpenAI vs OpenAI: the enterprise decision

 Same models.
 Different platforms.
 Completely different enterprise reality.

-The azure openai vs openai question comes up in every mid-size company considering AI deployment.
-I have seen this decision paralyze teams for months while they compare feature matrices and pricing calculators.
-Here is what actually matters.
+The Azure OpenAI vs OpenAI question comes up at every mid-size company I talk to when they’re considering AI deployment.
+This decision paralyzes teams for months while they compare feature matrices and pricing calculators.
+What actually matters is simpler than most people think.

-Why enterprises pick Azure (the insurance mindset)
+Why enterprises reach for Azure

 Walk into any compliance meeting at a mid-size company and mention “sending data to OpenAI.”
 Watch the room freeze.